anoma/namada/documentation/specs/src/economics/inflation-system.md

 - $I_{SP_A}$ is the current shielded pool reward rate for asset $A$, in units of tokens per epoch
 - $E_{SP_A-last}$ is the error in shielded pool lock amount for asset $A$ (stored from the past epoch) (separate value for each asset $A$)

-Public goods funding inflation can be calculated and paid immediately:
+Public goods funding inflation can be calculated and paid immediately (in terms of total tokens per epoch):

 - $I_{PGF} := R_{PGF} * S_{NAM} / EpochsPerYear$